alexellis/k3sup/EULA.md

 End User License Agreement (EULA) for K3sup Pro

+Note: K3sup CE is licensed under the MIT license, see LICENSE for details.

 1. Licensed Software

 1.1 K3sup Pro (the “Licensed Software”) is licensed as commercial software and must not be used without a valid license key issued by OpenFaaS Ltd.